makostadima/r-novice-intermediate-cambridge-june2015/06-func-R.md

 ### Defining a function

-Let's open a new R script file in the `functions/` directory and call it functions-lesson.R.
+Let's create a new folder named `functions/`.
+Then open a new R script file and save it under the `functions/` directory with the name functions-lesson.R.

 ~~~{.r}